swatzinger/swatzinger/README.md

 ### Hi there 👋

+🌱 I’m currently learning to build my own web app for music collaboration, reviews and feedback for distributed teams.
+   A long process it seems.

+   But the tutorials over at <a href="https://www.learnenough.com"> Learn Enough™ to Be Dangerous are an immense helpful      resource and @mhartl is an amazing teacher and mentor.

 <!--
 **swatzinger/swatzinger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.